illuminaDID/perchancefiles/📤 perchance-export/lore/book-of-princes.md

-# **Book Of Princes**
+# **Book of Princes**
- - Prior to the Wife Selection, the Princes who are part of the selection submit portraits to the Book of Princes, along with any information they want potential wives to know.
+The *Book of Princes* is presented to candidates before the selection ceremony.
+It contains portraits and personal notes from each eligible prince, intended to help noble families and candidates make informed strategic choices.

- -  Zheng is the only Prince to purposefully not submit a portrait.
+- **Yin Zheng:** The only prince who intentionally refused to submit a portrait.
+His image only appears in the background of Song’s submission.
- -  Song, Ang, Jun, Qi, and Yan all submitted portraits and little tidbits of information.
+- **Song, Ang, Jun, Qi, Yan:** All submitted official portraits and brief personal statements highlighting their strengths or family alliances.
- -  Zheng is only visible due to being in the background of Song's portrait.